Terms and conditions

 §9.
 Warranty

-1. Goods sold by the Seller may be covered by a guarantee granted by the producer of the Goods or the distributor.
+1. The goods offered by the Seller may be covered by a warranty provided by the manufacturer or distributor of the goods, subject to the terms and conditions set out by the warrantor.

-2. In the case of goods covered by the guarantee, information on the existence and content of the guarantee is each time presented on the Store’s website.
-The warranty does not exclude, limit or suspend the rights resulting from the provisions on the warranty of the sold item.
+2. In the case of goods covered by a warranty, information regarding the existence of the warranty, itsscope and content is made available on the Shop’s website, on the product page in question.
+Thewarranty does not exclude, limit or suspend the Buyer’s rights under the warranty of quality.

 §10.
 Rescinding the Agreement